 - Community involvement activities, with photos of your team participating in events.

-Edelstein uses videos to help candidates get a better feeling for the firm’s personality:
+Cades uses videos and testimonials to help candidates get a better feeling for the firm’s personality:

 4. Add Testimonials from New Hires and Long-Term Employees

 Happy employees are the best brand ambassadors.
 Survey your current employees, from new hires to corporate leadership, to get a sense of what it’s like to work there from different perspectives.
 Testimonials show how your firm has positively impacted those who work there.
 There’s nothing more powerful than authentic first-hand experience.